 Government representatives from Ukraine, the Netherlands, Malaysia and Australia attended the ceremony, which was broadcast live on Dutch television.

-The Malaysian Airlines flight crashed last Thursday near the city of Donetsk in an apparent surface-to-air missile attack.
+The Malaysia Airlines flight crashed last Thursday near the city of Donetsk in an apparent surface-to-air missile attack.
 Of the 298 people aboard the plane, 193 of were Dutch, and 37 were Australian citizens and residents.

-During the ceremony, Ukrainian Deputy Prime Minister Volodymyr Groysman said the downing of the plane was an "inhumane terrorist act" carried out with help from Russia, adding that Kyiv would bring those guilty to justice.
+During the ceremony, Ukrainian Deputy Prime Minister Volodymyr Hroisman said the downing of the plane was an "inhumane terrorist act" carried out with help from Russia, adding that Kyiv would bring those guilty to justice.

 Dutch King Willem-Alexander, Queen Maxima, Prime Minister Mark Rutte and hundreds of relatives were expected in Eindhoven when the transport arrived.
 Netherlands government spokesman Lodewijk Hekking said around 60 coffins were thought to be on board, but the exact number was not confirmed.